RommelTJ/ml_learning/deep_learning_for_coders/lesson1/01_Lesson1.md

 In the 80's, it was mathematically proven that the neural networks could work, but were often too big and slow.
 We can now do this. **Deep** learning means **more layers**.

+## Approach for learning

+1. Play the whole game.
+2. Make the game worth playing.
+3. Work on the hard parts.